 - Wooden Spoon Set.
 For stirring, scooping, and sautéing, this is the go-to tool.

+- Clean the Mushrooms Properly.
 Mushrooms do need to be cleaned prior to cooking to remove any dirt, but do not run them under water or submerge them in water or they will become soggy.
 Instead, to clean mushrooms wipe away dirt with a damp paper towel.

+- Experiment With Different Mushrooms.
 Different varieties of mushrooms have different flavor profiles; you can use one or a mix of varieties.
 Portobello mushrooms are the largest and most meaty; you’ll often see them as a meat substitute in vegetarian dishes, like Mushroom Quesadilla and Portobello Mushroom Burger.
 If you use portobello, just slice them up smaller.
 Cremini (also called baby bella) are also very flavorful and highly versatile, from Mushroom Tacos to Mushroom Soup.
 Shiitake are more smoky in flavor.
 I just do not recommend button mushrooms as they are too mild and lacking in flavor.

+- Bulk It Up.
 I love the pure mushroominess of this pasta, but you could certainly add some spinach (stir in along with mushrooms at the end until wilted) and/or top with sliced Baked Chicken Breast for a fuller dish.

 - 8 ounces dry whole wheat pasta such as penne, ziti, fusilli, or your shape of choice